 International students with F-1/J-1 Visa status are required to register full-time (9 credits in the regular fall and spring semesters) and must therefore complete their degrees within four to five semesters.
-International students on a University-sponsored Visa who anticipate completing their programs sooner than anticipated (by registering in summer courses, for example), or later than expected, must contact their program, the Office of Academic Affairs & Compliance, and the Assistant Dean for International Students & Scholars as soon as those changes occur to discuss the possible ramifications to their Visa status.
+International students on a University-sponsored Visa who anticipate completing their programs sooner than anticipated (by registering in summer courses, for example), or later than expected, must contact their program, the Office of Academic Affairs & Compliance, and their International Student and Scholar Advisor in the Office of Global Services as soon as those changes occur to discuss the possible ramifications to their Visa status.